Endoscopic Sleeve Gastroplasty (ESG)

 When weight-loss surgery doesn’t work

 It’s possible not to lose enough weight or to regain weight after any weight-loss procedure, even if the procedure was performed correctly.
 This weight gain can happen if you don’t follow the recommended lifestyle changes.
 To help avoid regaining weight, you must make permanent healthy changes in your diet and get regular physical activity and exercise.
 Need more information?
-Call us today and ask about bariatric surgery in Atlanta.
+Call us today and ask about our bariatric surgery sleeve in Atlanta.

 Your Surgery Center.